 This is the perfect MacBook Pro cooling pad for traveling.
 It's got three quiet fans for wide-spread cooling and an ultra-slim profile.
 In addition, there are two holders behind the back, which allows two different height levels.

 The Havit's minimalist design makes it ideal for travel with your MacBook Pro.
 It's ultra-slim but can still handle laptops up to 17 inches.
 It also comes equipped with additional USB ports, so you can use it as a portable hub.

 - Not as durable as some

-With all of its convenient features, the Thermaltake Massive TM is easily the best cooling pad for MacBook Pro.
-If you're in the market for one, the Massive TM should be your first consideration, since it's effective, ergonomic, quiet, and does its job well.
+The Thermaltake Massive TM is easily the best cooling pad for MacBook Pro with all of its convenient features.
+If you're in the market for one, the Massive TM should be your first consideration since it's effective, ergonomic, quiet, and does its job well.

 It has all of the features you'd want, including adjustable height, automatic or manual cooling, turbo boost cooling, and temperature sensing probes.
 Any laptop up to 17 inches will fit on the Thermaltake Massive TM.
 You even get an LED display to keep you apprised of your Macbook's temperature.

 Credits — The team that worked on this guide